 Although we attempt to provide as many scholarships as possible, our funds are limited.
 Thus, priority for need-based scholarship aid is given to students with the strongest academic records.
 Various sources of assistance are available to students through the University as well as through resources outside the University.

 Boston University provides information on private lenders and loan products selected through a Request for Information (RFI) process.

 We have posted basic information about these opportunities with links to the organization offering the scholarship.
-Some organizations send us applications and additional information, which is available in the Law Financial Aid Office.
+We know that our list is not exhaustive and encourage students to do their own searches as well.

 Federal Work-Study Program

 Work-Study is a federally funded financial aid program that assists JD students in meeting their educational expenses while gaining valuable work experience.
 Students at BU Law who demonstrate eligibility and financial need are employed under the Federal Work-Study Program in positions such as faculty research assistants, library assistants, and in some off-campus positions (many of which are law-related).
 Students receive the funds they have been awarded as they earn them, in the form of a weekly paycheck.

 The Boston area provides opportunities for part-time employment not funded through the Federal Work-Study Program.
 As a service to interested students, BU’s Office of Student Employment maintains a comprehensive list of part-time and short-term jobs.
 Given the time necessary to ensure adequate class preparation and a thorough understanding of course material, the School of Law discourages part-time employment during the first year.
 In accordance with the American Bar Association and Boston University School of Law rules and requirements, any student who must work part-time may not work more than 20 hours per week during the academic year.

 Resident Assistant Positions